pypa/twine/README.rst

     optional arguments:
       -h, --help            show this help message and exit -r REPOSITORY, --repository REPOSITORY
+                            The repository to upload the package to.
+Should be a section in the config file (default: pypi).
+(Can also be set via TWINE_REPOSITORY environment variable)
+      --repository-url REPOSITORY_URL
+                            The repository URL to upload the package to.
+This overrides --repository.(Can also be set via
+                            TWINE_REPOSITORY_URL environment variable.)
-                            The repository to upload the files to (default: pypi) -s, --sign            Sign files to upload using gpg --sign-with SIGN_WITH
+      -s, --sign            Sign files to upload using gpg --sign-with SIGN_WITH
                             GPG program used to sign uploads (default: gpg) -i IDENTITY, --identity IDENTITY
                             GPG identity used to sign files
       -u USERNAME, --username USERNAME
-                            The username to authenticate to the repository as -p PASSWORD, --password PASSWORD
+                            The username to authenticate to the repository as (can also be set via TWINE_USERNAME environment variable) -p PASSWORD, --password PASSWORD
-                            The password to authenticate to the repository with -c COMMENT, --comment COMMENT
+                            The password to authenticate to the repository with (can also be set via TWINE_PASSWORD environment variable)
+      -c COMMENT, --comment COMMENT
                             The comment to include with the distribution file --config-file CONFIG_FILE
                             The .pypirc config file to use
-      --skip-existing       Continue uploading files if one already exists
+      --skip-existing       Continue uploading files if one already exists.
+(Only valid when uploading to PyPI.
+Other implementations may not support this.)
+      --cert path           Path to alternate CA bundle (can also be set via TWINE_CERT environment variable)
+      --client-cert path    Path to SSL client certificate, a single file containing the private key and the certificate in PEM format

 Environment Variables
 `````````````````````